Ewen Sinclair-MacLagan: Western Front

-The 3rd Brigade, with Sinclair-MacLagan still in command, participated in the Battles of Pozières and Mouquet Farm from July to September 1916.
-He left his brigade in December 1916 to become commander of the AIF depots in England.
+The 3rd Brigade, with Sinclair-MacLagan still in command, participated in the battles of Pozières and Mouquet Farm from July to September 1916.
+He left his brigade in December to become commander of the AIF depots in England.
 He was appointed a Companion of the Order of the Bath in February 1917 for his war service to date.
-He returned to the Western Front in July 1917 when the commander of the 4th Division, Major General William Holmes, was killed shortly after the Battle of Messines.
+He became director of military training in June but returned to the Western Front the next month when the commander of the 4th Division, Major General William Holmes, was killed shortly after the Battle of Messines.
 Sinclair-MacLagan was to take over command of the division, which he would lead for the remainder of the war.

 Promoted to temporary major general that month, Sinclair-MacLagan had little opportunity to stamp his mark on the division before the upcoming Battle of Passchendaele, but it performed well in the Battle of Polygon Wood.
 Its next major engagement was in March 1918 when it was rushed to the Somme sector to counter the German spring offensive.
 It took up positions on the Ancre and rebuffed several attempts by the Germans to break through.
 In September, the 4th Division relieved the 5th Division in the line and participated in the attacks on the Hindenburg Line.
-He also led the Australian mission that assisted in the training of the II American Corps, American Expeditionary Forces (AEF), prior to its participation in the successful Battle of St. Quentin Canal.
+He also led the Australian mission that assisted in the training of the II Corps of the American Expeditionary Forces (AEF) prior to its participation in the successful Battle of St. Quentin Canal.

+The Armistice of 11 November 1918 brought the war to an end.
+For his services Sinclair-MacLagan was mentioned in dispatches five times throughout the war and was one of five British officers seconded to serve with Australian forces for the duration of the conflict.

 Post-war

+Senior officers of the 4th Australian Division in France, 1919.
+The division's GOC, Major General Sinclair-MacLagan, is seated in the centre of the front row.

 After the war, Sinclair-MacLagan's rank of major general was made substantive in January 1919, in lieu of the knighthood that other divisional commanders of the AIF received.
 In May, his service with the AIF was terminated.
 He received a number of awards for his wartime services.
 His time assisting the AEF was rewarded with the Army Distinguished Service Medal.
 He also received the Croix de guerre with palm from the French government, and the Commander's Cross of the Order of the White Eagle from the Serbian government.
 In late 1919, he was appointed a Companion of the Order of St Michael and St George.